splunk/splunk-operator/docs/PremiumApps.md

 ### Troubleshooting

-Following logs can be useful to check the ES app installation progress:
+The following logs can be useful to check the ES app installation progress:

 Splunk operator log: